Azure/autorest.csharp/docs/mgmt/readme.md

 ```
 Now you will have `SomethingResource` instead of `AvailabilitySetResource`, `SomethingCollection` instead of `AvailabilitySetCollection`, but still have the original resource data `AvailabilitySetData` because this configuration only change the corresponding resource name and the collection name (if it has a collection).

-### Changing the criteria of ARM resources
+### Change the criteria of ARM resources

-// TODO -- need to revise this

-By default, we will only mark a request path as resource, if its schema meets ARM's resource criteria, the model must have `id`, `type` and `name`.
+By default, a resource requires its schema to meet ARM's resource criteria that the model must have `id`, `type` and `name`.
 You can use the `resource-model-requires-type` and `resource-model-requires-name` configuration to loose this criteria.

 For instance